ZeshanHussain/FireArm-Ai/README.md

 https://user-images.githubusercontent.com/88027437/189509156-8aad4d51-3d6b-4713-a5b2-f9c821b811e9.mov

-An Positive image is the object you want to detect !
+Positive image is the object you want to detect !